Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Introduction

 Prior work related to detection of intermodulation interference was studied in \cite{8706428}.
 A signal modeling method was proposed using block computations methods on third-order intermodulation products.
 This effectively has two limitations: 1) it focuses only on detection of third-order intermodulation products and 2) its processing delay per computational step is dependent on the sample (or the ``block'') size.
-Our proposed method is not limited to third-order intermodulation products and has near-constant run-time complexity.
+Our proposed method is not limited to third-order intermodulation products and has linear run-time complexity.
 In \cite{9500204}, the use of anomaly detection as a technique to detect performance abnormalities such as excessive uplink power was proposed.
 However, while the excessive uplink power anomaly could be a sign of intermodulation interference in the uplink frequency band, it could also be due to other impairments not related to intermodulation interference such as narrow-band interference.
 Industry standards such as \cite{3gpp38101} propose solutions that generate channel noise as a means to detect intermodulation interference.
 However, this brings \textit{further} load and interference to a BS already suffering from impairments.

-In this letter, we provide an answer to whether a reliable non-surgical method for intermodulation interference detection can be derived.
+In this paper, we provide an answer to whether a reliable non-surgical method for intermodulation interference detection can be derived.

-This letter makes two specific contributions: \begin{enumerate} \item Derive an upper bound of the intermodulation interference power and prove that it is linear in number of resource blocks and sloped. \item Create a novel machine learning based algorithm that can detect intermodulation interference in real-time and \textit{without} any surgical activities (e.g., injection of test tones or channel noise simulators). \end{enumerate}
+This paper makes two specific contributions: \begin{enumerate} \item Motivate why the intermodulation interference power spectral density in the presence of Fast Fourier Transform (FFT) is sloped and thus can be approximated by a line. \item Use a machine learning algorithm based on simple linear regression that can detect intermodulation interference in real-time and \textit{without} any surgical activities (e.g., injection of test tones or channel noise simulators). \end{enumerate}